 You might assume that lower blood sugar is better than high.
 That's true, but only up to a certain point: If blood sugar goes too low, it means your child won't have enough fuel.
 If it gets really low (your doctor may call it hypoglycemia), your child could have a seizure or even develop brain damage.

-A child who doesn't have diabetes might have an episode of hypoglycemia because he skipped lunch before soccer practice.
-It's also possible that a medicine your child takes raises his chances of having low blood sugar.
-He also could have been born with a condition that affects his metabolism.
+A child who doesn't have diabetes might have an episode of hypoglycemia because they skipped lunch before soccer practice.
+It's also possible that a medicine your child takes raises their chances of having low blood sugar.
+They also could have been born with a condition that affects their metabolism.
 In any case, unless the cause is clear-cut (like not eating before being active), you should have your child's pediatrician investigate.

 If your child has low blood sugar, you may notice: